-Ghostwriting is dishonest and unethical.
+Ghostwriting probably isn’t very cool.
 I’ve made no secret of my feelings about that.
 If you’re writing an article for someone else and that finished document lists someone else as the author, with no mention of you, then that’s wrong.
 You are misleading the reader.
-The person on the author line may indeed have the knowledge to have written the piece, but they didn’t write it, and they didn’t make a significant contribution to the writing process.
+The person on the byline may indeed have the knowledge to have written the piece, but they didn’t write it, and they didn’t make a significant contribution to the writing process.
 You are lying to your audience.
-And that’s just plain horseshit.
+And that’s just plain old horseshit.

-When it comes to medical writing for peer-reviewed journals, there are guidelines for ghostwriting.
-Quite simply, this means your initials will reside in the acknowledgement section of a paper.
+Now when it comes to medical writing for peer-reviewed journals, there are guidelines for ghostwriting.
+This means your glorious initials will reside in the acknowledgement section of a paper.
 They have to write, ‘We thank BH for his medical writing assistance’.
 Now, by ‘assistance’ they usually mean writing the whole bloody thing — from outline to final draft.
 Some clients will be more involved with the outline process than others, but when that journal article is published, it will at least provide some reference to the external writing fairies that did the work.

 ‘We want three 1,500 word articles and some answers for a Q&A based on this 200-word application note and some thoughts we scribbled down on a napkin at lunch.
 Put them in these publications.
 Make Drs John and Susan the authors — can you write their bios as well?
 We need to position our authors as thought-leaders.
 Thanks’.

-You go ahead and craft their ‘expert’ opinions based on your own research and slap their names on the author line.
+You go ahead and craft their ‘expert’ opinions based on your own research and slap their names on the thing.
 You remain completely unacknowledged.
 The reader believes that those industry professionals wrote those articles and drew those conclusions.
 They did not.
 You did.
-You are perpetrating a barefaced lie.

 If this isn’t a problem for you, because you’re just helping out someone else too busy to write a blog, opinion piece, or peer-reviewed article, then you may well be in just the right job.
 But if this presents an ethical problem that you can’t resolve because you believe it’s wrong to mislead readers, you may have to start looking for new career options.